rust-lang/book/2018-edition/src/ch19-06-macros.md

 We’ve introduced three new crates: `proc_macro`, [`syn`], and [`quote`].
 The `proc_macro` crate comes with Rust, so we didn’t need to add that to the dependencies in *Cargo.toml*.
-The `proc_macro` crate allows us to convert Rust code into a string containing that Rust code.
+The `proc_macro` crate is the compiler's API to be able to read and manipulate Rust code from our code.
 The `syn` crate parses Rust code from a string into a data structure that we can perform operations on.
 The `quote` crate takes `syn` data structures and turns them back into Rust code.
 These crates make it much simpler to parse any sort of Rust code we might want to handle: writing a full parser for Rust code is no simple task.

 [`syn`]: https://crates.io/crates/syn
 [`quote`]: https://crates.io/crates/quote